sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 ## Testing

-We can test the interpreter by running the following BrainFuck Program.
+Now I can test the interpreter by running the following BrainFuck Program.
 Please take a guess of what a first program might be.

 ```brainfuck
 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.